Zehelein/pg-transactional-outbox/README.md

 This function must be used as part of a PostgreSQL transaction together with the data mutations that were the reason for sending this message.

-The outbox service that gets notified when new outbox rows are created is initialized via the `initializeOutboxService` function.
+The outbox listener that gets notified when new outbox rows are created is initialized via the `initializeOutboxListener` function.
 The configuration input parameter includes the connection details to the PostgreSQL database (`pgReplicationConfig`) with the role that has the "replication" attribute.
 The configuration also includes the `settings` for the database schema/table for the